You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Expectedly, the head of state with a record of criticizing gambling cracked down on the industry, and by 2009 most games of chance were outlawed.
 Land-based casinos were permitted only in specially designated gambling zones: Azov-city in Krasnodar Krai, Altai, Kaliningrad, and the Far East.

-The gambling industry, which was booming at the beginning of the 2000s, dwindled as the blanket ban came into force.
+The casino business in Russia, which was booming at the beginning of the 2000s, dwindled as the blanket ban came into force.
 While demand was huge, gamblers were not interested in traveling to out-of-the-way regions.
 The zones were remote and had little to no tourism infrastructure, so for a vast majority of players, it was simpler to travel to a neighboring country or content themselves with the less-glamorous offerings of black market casinos.

 Ultimately, most of the designated zones underperformed.
 Azov-city, the first gambling zone to open, was liquidated in 2018, costing investors 3.3 billion rubles.
 Neither Altai nor Kaliningrad has ever shown spectacular results.